 Students Shoulder-to-Shoulder offers students in grades 8-12 opportunities to learn principles of ethical leadership from inspiring nonprofit leaders.
 Using a case study and field study approach, students discover the complexity of global challenges by working and learning alongside our trusted nonprofit partners.

-As an SSTS Coalition school, the program offers opportunities for our own faculty to travel and learn about integrating global awareness into their work here at school.
-Shoulder-to-Shoulder’s hands-on service trips are open to rising Grade 9-12 students who want to actively engage in service learning.
-Trips take place in June and July in 11 diverse locations—three in the U.S., eight abroad, and one on the US-Mexico border.
+As an SSTS Coalition school, the program offers opportunities for Waynflete's faculty to travel and learn about integrating global awareness into their work here at school.
+Shoulder-to-Shoulder’s hands-on service trips are open to students who want to actively engage in service learning.
+Trips take place in June and July in 11 diverse locations—three in the U.S., seven abroad, and one on the US-Mexico border.

 "After spending three weeks in Peru—my first time away from home—I felt like a completely different person.
 I gained insight into ways of living that I had never even imagined, and was granted the invaluable power to recognize how critical global connection and interaction is.
 SSTS was a pivotal experience that pushed me outside my comfort zone and helped me see the world in a completely different light."

 - Julia Fiori '20 | Pine Ridge, South Dakota

 "While there, we played with kids, made friendships, participated in ceremonies, and washed more dishes than I thought was possible.
 Every day promised a new adventure full of the beauty and sadness of life, love, and what it means to be a part of a community.
 Playing with the vibrant children whose smiles never failed to brighten our day, we learned that most were hiding something darker behind their smiles."
 Read Julia's full "Reflection."